rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 For when they rise from the dead, they neither marry nor are given in marriage, but are like angels in heaven. ^1225

-And as for the dead being raised, have you not read in the book of Moses, in the passage about the bush, how God spoke to him, saying, I am the God of Abraham, and the God of Isaac, and the God of Jacob? ^1226
+And as for the dead being raised, have you not read in the book of Moses, in the passage about the bush, how God spoke to him, saying, 'I am the God of Abraham, and the God of Isaac, and the God of Jacob'? ^1226

 He is not God of the dead, but of the living.
 You are quite wrong. ^1227

 And one of the scribes came up and heard them disputing with one another, and seeing that he answered them well, asked him, Which commandment is the most important of all? ^1228

-Jesus answered, The most important is, Hear, O Israel : The Lord our God, the Lord is one. ^1229
+Jesus answered, The most important is, 'Hear, O Israel: The Lord our God, the Lord is one. ^1229

-And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength. ^1230
+And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.' ^1230

-The second is this : You shall love your neighbor as yourself.
+The second is this: 'You shall love your neighbor as yourself.'
 There is no other commandment greater than these. ^1231

 And the scribe said to him, You are right, Teacher.
 You have truly said that he is one, and there is no other besides him. ^1232

-And to love him with all the heart and with all the understanding and with all the strength, and to love one’s neighbor as oneself, is much more than all whole burnt offerings and sacrifices. ^1233
+And to love him with all the heart and with all the understanding and with all the strength, and to love one's neighbor as oneself, is much more than all whole burnt offerings and sacrifices. ^1233

 And when Jesus saw that he answered wisely, he said to him, You are not far from the kingdom of God.
 And after that no one dared to ask him any more questions. ^1234

 And as Jesus taught in the temple, he said, How can the scribes say that the Christ is the son of David? ^1235

-David himself, in the Holy Spirit, declared, The Lord said to my Lord, Sit at my right hand, until I put your enemies under your feet. ^1236
+David himself, in the Holy Spirit, declared, 'The Lord said to my Lord, Sit at my right hand, until I put your enemies under your feet.' ^1236

 David himself calls him Lord.
 So how is he his son?
 And the great throng heard him gladly. ^1237